jabrena/spring-boot-user-beans/README.md

-Using this project, you will be able to see your Beans developed in your project plus other Beans provided by the dependencies that you include in the **classpath**.
+Using this project, you will be able to see your Beans developed in your project plus other Beans provided by the dependencies that you include in the **classpath** in a Graph representation.
 The project uses Graph theory to show the beans as a [Directed Graph](https://en.m.wikipedia.org/wiki/Directed_graph).

-Using a minimalistic User interface, you will be able to search your Beans by name or package and review the relations between them.
+The user interfaces will allow you searching your Beans by name or package and review the relations between them.
 Also, you can filter by the main dependencies used in your Spring Boot project.